MeToo movement: Impact

-The New York Times found that, out of 201 prominent men that had lost their jobs after public allegations of sexual harassment, nearly half of their replacements were women.
+In October 2018, a story by The New York Times found that, out of 201 prominent men who had lost their jobs after public allegations of sexual harassment (between 2017-2018), nearly half of their replacements were women.
+In the wake of the #MeToo movement, many men who were heads of large companies, across various industries, were fired and many public figures began to face social and professional consequences amidst calls for greater accountability.
+In addition to Hollywood, "Me Too" declarations elicited discussion of sexual harassment and abuse in the music industry, sciences, academia, technology, the service industry, and politics.

-In August 2021, the Washington Post analyzed the impact of #MeToo on changing behavior.
+In August 2021, The Washington Post analyzed the impact of #MeToo on changing behavior.
 The article states there was a surge of reports of sexual assault in the twelve months preceding October 2018, but that many of the claims related to people coming forward regarding past incidents.
-The article shows a mixed picture regarding changing behavior with a significantly smaller percentage of women having experienced sexual coercion or unwanted sexual attention at the office in 2018 in comparison to 2016, but with a sharp rise in subtler forms of behaviors that do not rise to the level of illegal sexual harassment, such as jokes about what is still allowed or telling inappropriate stories, which may have come as a backlash to the #MeToo movement.
+The article shows a mixed picture regarding changing behavior with a significantly smaller percentage of women having experienced sexual coercion or unwanted sexual attention at the office in 2018 in comparison to 2016, but with a sharp rise in subtler forms of behaviors that do not rise to the level of illegal sexual harassment, such as jokes about what is still allowed, or telling inappropriate stories, which may have come as a backlash to the #MeToo movement.
 The article notes that in response to the #MeToo movement, 19 states have enacted new sexual harassment protections for victims and more than 200 bills were introduced in state legislatures to deter harassment.

-U.S. media and fashion industries

-The phrase "Me too" was tweeted by Milano on October 15, 2017, and had been used more than 200,000 times by the end of the day.
-It was also tweeted more than 500,000 times by October 16 and the hashtag was used by more than 4.7 million people in 12 million posts during the first 24 hours on Facebook.
-The platform reported 45% of users in the United States had a friend who had posted using the term.

-Tens of thousands of people, including hundreds of celebrities, replied with #MeToo stories.
-Some men, such as actors Terry Crews and James Van Der Beek, have responded to the hashtag with their own experiences of harassment and abuse.
-Others have responded by acknowledging past behaviors against women, spawning the hashtag #HowIWillChange.

-In addition to Hollywood, "Me Too" declarations elicited discussion of sexual harassment and abuse in the music industry, sciences, academia, and politics.

 Feminist author Gloria Feldt stated in Time that many employers are being forced to make changes in response to #MeToo, for example examining gender-based pay differences and improving sexual harassment policies.
-Others have noted there has been pressure on companies, specifically in the financial industry, to disclose diversity statistics.
+In 2024, some journalists compared the response to the "man or bear" meme of women sharing their assault experiences online with #MeToo.